NetEase/kyuubi-arctic-playground/playground/README.md

 ### Access Service

 - MinIO: http://localhost:9001
-- PostgreSQL localhost:5432 (username: postgres, password: postgres)
+- MySQL localhost:3306 (username: root, password: mysql)
 - Spark UI: http://localhost:4040 (available after Spark application launching by Kyuubi, port may be 4041, 4042... if you launch more than one Spark applications)

 ### Shutdown